 Continental Drift Theory: Abraham Ortelius first put forward the speculation that the continent might have ‘drifted’ in 1596.

 The first comprehensive and fully developed Continental Drift Theory was proposed by a German meteorologist, Alfred Wegener in 1912.
 Alfred Wegener was the first person who used the phrase ‘continental drift’.

 - According to his hypothesis, all the continents were once been joined into a single landmass, called Pangaea, and a Mega Ocean surrounded this supercontinent.
-The name of the Mega Ocean ‘Panthalassa’, before breaking apart and drifting to their recent location.
+The name of the Mega Ocean was ‘Panthalassa’, before breaking apart and drifting to its recent location.

 - A sea named Tethys divides the Pangea into Laurasia to the north and Gondwanaland to the south Tethys.

-- In his speculation the Pangaea started splitting during the Carboniferous period (before 200 million years ago) and broken into two large continental masses – Laurasia and Gondwanaland by which northern and southern components formed respectively.
+- In his speculation, the Pangaea started splitting during the Carboniferous period (before 200 million years ago) and broke into two large continental masses – Laurasia and Gondwanaland by which northern and southern components formed respectively.